 - Non-gun example from The Butterfly Effect: The protagonist is kissing his girlfriend in a movie theater and her overprotective, sadistic brother starts toward them, enraged.
 A bigger kid trips him before he gets there and he falls on his face.
 He slowly gets up, looking at the protagonist with an expression of fury... then turns and brutally beats the kid who tripped him.
 As security escorts him out, he turns and smiles at the protagonist.
 Brrr.

 - In the movie Mystery Men Casanova Frankenstein is taunting the heroes when he kills his own men, just to make a point about how insane he is.

 - A variation of this occurs in Indiana Jones and the Last Crusade.
 Towards the end of the film when everyone has arrived at the temple, Donovan looks like he's about to shoot Indy, but instead shoots Indy's father Henry Jones Sr, in a bid to motivate him to get the Holy Grail for him.

-- It's arguable Skeletor does this in the live-action Masters of the Universe film when his Quirky Miniboss Squad fails to get the Cosmic Key.
-Blade asks for a second chance, and Skeletor replies that isn't gonna happen, only to then instead kill Saurod.
-It's worth noting however that seconds before Skeletor attacks, Saurod starts drawing his gun, although it's difficult to miss.
-Possibly Skeletor intended to kill Blade only to notice Saurod's potentially hostile move, and killed him instead because of this.
+- Skeletor does this in the live-action Masters of the Universe film when his Quirky Miniboss Squad fails to get the Cosmic Key.
+Blade asks for a second chance, and Skeletor replies that he isn't feeling particularly forgiving... only to turn and vaporize Saurod, who'd been drawing his gun (although it's difficult to notice).
+It seems that Skeletor intended to kill Blade only to notice Saurod's potentially hostile move, and killed him instead because of this.
 Despite not vaporizing his original target, he still gets his point across.

 - A variation occurs in Prince Caspian.
 The Big Bad is upset with The Dragon, but he just wounds the Dragon, then forces the Dragon to kill the mooks.